 What industry do you live in?
 Many of the 600 LMS vendors specialize in industry solutions and provide a compelling mix of product and industry expertise.
 If your extended enterprise or training for business LMS is targeting audiences in a specific industry, that is important to note and Google – “LMS for CMEs” or “LMS for Associations.”

 I am a firm believer that a vendor’s industry experience is an important differentiator because previous clients have educated the vendor and helped close industry product gaps.

 Maybe you are not an LMS requirements expert and you don’t know what the hundreds of features actually mean when you look at the available RFP templates or vendor websites.
 Not to worry, you can use common sense to at least create a high-level requirements analysis to use as a lens to qualify LMS vendors.

-If you can answer the following questions, you will have a head start on your requirements and you can shop for an LMS solution for your training business more effectively:
+If you can answer the following questions, you will have a head start on your requirements and you can shop for an extended enterprise LMS solution for your training business more effectively:

 What are the functional use cases?
 How is the intended audience going to interact with the LMS?
 Do they need to search and find content?
 Will content be purchased and assigned to them by others?
 How will your audience find the site?
 Get accounts?
 Who will be administrating?
 Delegated administrating?
 Who will need reports?

 Just write simple sentences of the “use cases” or how people will use the site.
 Those can drive your requirements.